ipasimulator/ipasim/README.md

 - `contrib` contains patches to third-party dependencies.
 - `deps` contains third-party dependencies.
-These must be downloaded and patched [manually](deps/README.md) or, if you have CMake and Ninja installed, you can let CMake download and patch these dependencies for you:
+These must be downloaded and patched [manually](deps/README.md) or, if you have CMake and Ninja installed, you can let them download and patch these dependencies for you:

   ```bash
   cd deps